Have Combination Skin? These Products Are for YouAugust 21, 2023

 Moisturizer — Keep It Light

 As far as moisturizer goes, don’t skimp out on it, even if your skin is feeling particularly oily.
-“Skipping out will cause your skin to overcompensate as your skin needs hydration,” says Dr. Farber, “and choosing a lighter oil-free lotion or gel-based formula rather than cream or ointment, can help with this.”
-Try the It Cosmetics Confidence in a Gel Lotion.
+“Skipping out will cause your skin to overcompensate as your skin needs hydration,” says Dr. Farber, “and choosing a lighter oil-free lotion or gel-based formula, rather than cream or ointment, can help with this.”
+Try the Thayers Let’s Be Clear Water Face Cream, which helps balance skin as well as reduce the appearance of texture and redness.

-Serums can make or break a combination skin routine due to their highly concentrated ingredients, says Dr. Farber.
+Serums can make a significant impact on any skin type’s skincare routine due to their highly concentrated ingredients, says Dr. Farber.
 “Combination skin often benefits from antioxidant serums containing vitamin C, and retinol-based serums and exfoliating acids (like glycolic acid) can also help with oil control, acne prevention and evening out skin tone.”
-The Mad Hippie Vitamin C Serum is a perfect place to start if you’re just getting into the combo skin serum game.
+For a boost of antioxidants, we recommend reaching for the iNNBEAUTY PROJECT Green Machine Serum, which is infused with vitamin C and a supergreen complex.
+As for an exfoliant, we love the Kiehl’s Ultra Pure High-Potency 9.8% Glycolic Acid Serum.

 What to Avoid

-Above all, Dr. Farber warns against using thick oils or clogging products when you have combination skin.
-“Ingredients like coconut oil, isopropyl palmitate or cocoa butter should be avoided,” she notes, “and you also should steer clear of irritating ingredients like perfumes and alcohols.”
+Above all, Dr. Farber warns against using thick oils or comedogenic products when you have combination skin.
+“Ingredients like coconut oil, isopropyl palmitate or cocoa butter should be avoided,” she notes.
+If your skin is on the sensitive side, she also recommends steering clear of skincare products with alcohols or fragrances.

 What Not to Forget